fwi/db2rest/README.md

 If it did not take you a long time and you did not get lost in the source code, this might be a decent start for your own REST interface using plain JDBC.

-A final note on table- and  column-names (one of the hurdles on the way):
+A final note on table- and  column-names (one of the hurdles along the way):
 Postgresql converts unquoted names to lowercase, everybody else converts unquoted names to UPPERCASE.
 To prevent maintenance hell, always use lower\_case names with under\_scores.